dqops/dqo/docs/checks/column/numeric/index.md

 ### [sample variance in range](./sample-variance-in-range.md)
-A column-level check that ensures the sample varianceis within the expected range in a monitored column.
+This check calculates a sample variance of numeric values.
+It verifies that the sample variance is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |